juanmilkah/volatix/volatix-cli/readme.md

 ### Performance Considerations
 - The CLI uses a 1MB buffer for responses
-- Large batch operations may require server-side limits
+- Large batch operations may require server-side limits (work in progress).